Titus Brandsma: Early life

 Brandsma was born Anno Sjoerd Brandsma to Titus Brandsma (died 1920) and his wife Tjitsje Postma (died 1933) at Oegeklooster, near Hartwerd, in the Province of Friesland in 1881.
 His parents, who ran a small dairy farm, were devout and committed Catholics, a minority in a predominantly Calvinist region.
 With the exception of one daughter, all of their children (three daughters and two sons) entered religious orders.

-From the age of 11, Brandsma pursued his secondary studies in the town of Megen, at a Franciscan run minor seminary for boys considering a priestly or religious vocation.
+From the age of 11, Brandsma pursued his secondary studies in the town of Megen, at a Franciscan-run minor seminary for boys considering a priestly or religious vocation.

 Carmelite friar

 Brandsma entered the novitiate of the Carmelite friars in Boxmeer on 17 September 1898, where he took the religious name "Titus" (in honour of his father) by which he is now known.
 He professed his first vows in October 1899.

-Ordained a priest in 1905, Brandsma was knowledgeable in Carmelite mysticism and was awarded a doctorate of philosophy at Rome in 1909.
+Ordained a priest in 1905, Brandsma was knowledgeable in Carmelite mysticism and was awarded a doctorate of philosophy from Pontifical Gregorian University in Rome in 1909.
 From 1909 to 1923 he lived in Oss and worked as a writer and teacher.
 From 1916 on, he initiated and led a project to translate the works of Teresa of Ávila into Dutch.
 In 1919 he founded and for two years acted as head of a secondary school in Oss—the present day Titus Brandsma Lyceum.

 In 1921, Brandsma worked to resolve a controversy concerning Belgian artist Albert Servaes' depiction of the Stations of the Cross.
 From this came his series of meditations on each of the 14 stations.

 One of the founders of the Catholic University of Nijmegen (now Radboud University), Brandsma became a professor of philosophy and the history of mysticism at the school in 1923.
 He later served as rector magnificus (1932–33).
 He was noted for his constant availability to everyone, rather than for his scholarly work as a professor.
-Brandsma also worked as a journalist and was the ecclesiastical adviser to Catholic journalists by 1935, he also stayed at the friary of Our Lady of Mount Carmel Kinsale where he practiced English.
+Brandsma also worked as a journalist and was the ecclesiastical adviser to Catholic journalists by 1935.
+He stayed at the friary of Our Lady of Mount Carmel Kinsale, where he practiced English.
 That same year he traveled for a lecture tour of the United States and Canada, speaking at various institutions of his order.
 On the occasion of his visit to a Carmelite seminary in Niagara Falls, Ontario, Brandsma wrote of the falls that "I not only see the riches of the nature of the water, its immeasurable potentiality; I see God working in the work of his hands and the manifestation of his love."